-Some parking areas are restricted for students.
+Some parking areas are restricted and not available for students.
 In addition to campus signage, see the Parking Lot Map for an overview.

 The DC parking lot

-- A vehicle with a Regular or Restrcted permit may not park in the KSC/Dining Commons lot during business days Monday-Friday from 7:30 AM-2:30 PM, unless they are displaying a current, state-issued handicapped placard.
+- Students may not park in the KSC/Dining Commons lot during business days Monday-Friday from 7:30 AM-2:30 PM, unless they are displaying a current, state-issued handicapped placard.
 Parking in the KSC/DC lot results is the most common parking infraction, according to Public Safety.
 For other parking rules and restrictions, see Vehicle Regulations.